BenAmpel/DS-ISR-Methodological-Tools/README.md

 - Remember to always maintain high **ethical** standards when building AI models.
 You can read more about [ethical guidelines for AI here](https://github.com/EthicalML/awesome-artificial-intelligence-guidelines)
 - Never done machine learning before?
 [Read this paper](https://arxiv.org/abs/2108.02497) to avoid common pitfalls!
+  - Find frameworks to do the heavy lifting for you in [AutoML](AutoML)
 ---

 ## Topic